 Toss it in your coach’s soccer bag and hope you don’t have to use it – but rest easy knowing you have it in case you need it.

 That’s it!
-The nine essential pieces of soccer coach equipment.
+The ten essential pieces of soccer coach equipment.
 Time to get out there and raise the next generation of soccer superstars.